 Premedical Professional Programs: Chiropractic, Dentistry, Medicine, Optometry, Osteopathy, Podiatry, Veterinary Medicine

 These programs are designed to provide students with the broad cultural background and rigorous scientific training necessary as preparation for these various healthcare professional schools.
 Although requirements may vary slightly from one field to another, all include collegiate-level laboratory courses in biology, general chemistry, organic chemistry, and physics, as well as courses in mathematics, social sciences, and humanities.
 In addition, upper-level courses, including genetics, cell biology, anatomy and physiology, and biochemistry, can significantly improve an applicant’s record.
-These basic requirements and the overall goals of a preprofessional education can be satisfied within a number of the Bachelor of Arts and Bachelor of Science major program described in this Bulletin.
+These basic requirements and the overall goals of a preprofessional education can be satisfied within a number of the Bachelor of Arts and Bachelor of Science major program described in this Catalog.

 Although most premedical professional students major in biology, chemistry, or the chemistry-biology joint program, they may select any departmental major as long as they satisfy the preprofessional school requirements.
 Students should contact the Premedical Professions advisor or a member of the Premedical Professions Advisory Committee as early as possible, preferably in the first year, for advice in planning their program of study.